spilla13/cs3100/chalkboard/readme.md

 Adds an assignment to the tracker.
 Anyone can use this assignment.

-pointspossible is an optional fields.
+points_possible is an optional field.
 They, respectively, default to 1 and 0.

 ```json